 There’s something about long-distance hikes that feels very soothing.
 Walking for days on end and not worrying about anything other than how to get from one place to the next has a very simple, relaxing charm to it, and hiking enthusiasts know all about how energizing it can be.
 If you decide to visit one of the countries with the most beautiful, untouched nature on top of it?
 Well, you’re in for a wonderful experience.

-If you’re looking for a trail that’s full of spectacular sights all along the way, then visit Scotland and pick one of its many trails to walk.
+If you’re looking for a trail that’s full of spectacular sights all along the way then visit Scotland.
+The following routes are the best long distance hiking routes in Scotland.

 West Highland Way